Holland Drive Food Centre guide

 Image credit: @ohmydia

 Da Chang Jin Chee Cheong Fun captures the attention of people with their Hong Kong-style chee cheong fun that comes with six different toppings, from the conventional char siew to creative smoked salmon.
-Their eye-catching Fish Roe and Smoked Salmon Chee Cheong Fun ($5) puts a twist on this breakfast dish, which many enjoy.
+Their eye-catching Fish Roe and Smoked Salmon Chee Cheong Fun ($6) puts a twist on this breakfast dish, which many enjoy.
 Freshly made to order, this stall surprises its customers by switching up the typical fried shallots with a salty burst of chye poh.
+Their regular Chee Cheong Fun is priced at $2.50.

 Unit number: #02-33